-- Do not swing your child by the hands, wrists, or lower arms.
+- Do not swing your child by the hands, wrists, or forearms.

 - Do not pull your child by his hand.

-- Lift your child up by holding him under his arms or around his body.
+- Do not lift your child by his hand, wrist, or forearm.
+Hold him under his arms or around his body when you lift him.

-Caregivers may want your child to limit moving his elbow for some time.
+Healthcare providers may want your child to limit moving his elbow for some time.
 A sling or splint may be used to support his elbow area and help make him feel more comfortable.
-Ask your child's caregiver for more information on using a splint or sling.
+Ask your child's healthcare provider for more information on using a splint or sling.

 - Your child refuses to move his arm again.

 - Your child's pain does not go away or comes back.